Pete Wentz

-Peter Lewis Kingston Wentz III (born June 5, 1979) is an American musician who is the bassist and lyricist for the rock band Fall Out Boy.
+Peter Lewis Kingston Wentz III (born June 5, 1979) is an American musician, songwriter and record executive.
+He is the co-founder, bassist and lyricist for the rock band Fall Out Boy.
 Before the band's formation in 2001, Wentz was a fixture of the Chicago hardcore scene and was the lead singer and songwriter for Arma Angelus, a metalcore band.
 During Fall Out Boy's hiatus from 2009 to 2012, Wentz formed the experimental, electropop and dubstep group Black Cards.
 He owns a record label, DCD2 Records, which has signed bands including Panic! at the Disco and Gym Class Heroes.

 Fall Out Boy returned from hiatus in February 2013, and have since released four albums: Save Rock and Roll, American Beauty/American Psycho, Mania, and So Much (for) Stardust.

 Wentz has also ventured into other non-musical projects, including writing, acting, and fashion; in 2005 he founded a clothing company called Clandestine Industries.
-He hosted season 1 & 2 of the TV show Best Ink and runs a film production company called Bartskull Films and owned a bar called Angels & Kings in Chicago.
-His philanthropic activities include collaborations with Invisible Children, Inc. and UNICEF's Tap Project, a fundraising project that helps bring clean drinking water to people worldwide, People Magazine states that "no bassist has upstaged a frontman as well as Pete Wentz of Fall Out Boy."
+He hosted seasons 1 and 2 of the television show Best Ink and, runs the film production company called Bartskull Films, and owned a bar called Angels & Kings, which had locations in New York and Chicago.
+His philanthropic activities include collaborations with Invisible Children, Inc. and UNICEF's Tap Project, a fundraising project that helps bring clean drinking water to people worldwide, People magazine states that "no bassist has upstaged a frontman as well as Pete Wentz of Fall Out Boy."
 He is also a minority owner of the Phoenix Rising FC, a USL Championship team.